A month after switching from Slack to Discord in a tech startup

 - you communicate a lot with your users/community

-And, it the end, they use Rust so no wonder why Discord works so smooth! :)
+And, in the end, they use Rust, so no wonder why Discord works so smoothly! :)

 P.S.
-If you want to try Discord or ask me or our team any question, feel free to join our Discord server.
+If you want to try Discord or ask our team or me any questions, feel free to join our Discord server.